Read-The-Question/rtq-review/src/pages/md/owners/owner_ac_pr.md

 It is really important to use the right units in calculations and convert where required.

-The wall measurement is given in metres while the tile measurement is given in cm.
+The Floor measurement is given in metres while the tile measurement is given in cm.

 Let's convert the wall measurements into $\text{cm}$.